keboola/component-hubspot-v2/README.md

 The HubSpot CRM helps companies grow traffic, convert leads, get insights to close more deals, etc.

-This component uses the HubSpot API to extract data of the CRM objects from Hubspot
+This component uses the HubSpot API to extract data of the CRM and Marketing objects from Hubspot

 **Table of contents:**